What is Dividend Yield?

 The following is the breakdown of several advantages and disadvantages of dividend yield.

-Advantages of Dividend Yield
+Advantages of Dividend Yield | Disadvantages of Dividend Yield |

-Boosts overall returns by adding to stock price gains
+| Boosts overall returns by adding to stock price gains | High yield may hide issues like falling stock prices |

-May not be useful for comparing all types of stocks
+| Shows that a company is financially healthy and stable | May not be useful for comparing all types of stocks |

-Outdated or misleading dividend data can lead to investment mistakes
+| Builds investor trust in the company's future | Outdated or misleading dividend data can lead to investment mistakes |

-Past dividends don't guarantee future payments
+| Provides regular income | Past dividends don't guarantee future payments |

-Using only dividends as a performance metric may ignore other important factors
+| Reflects proper management and long-term planning | Using only dividends as a performance metric may ignore other important factors |

 Conclusion

 The dividend yield is considered a useful tool in the share market.
 It indicates how much one can earn by holding shares of a company.
 Companies that offer high dividends usually attract investors who prefer regular income.
-You can find the dividend yield ratio of companies on a stock market app.
+Individuals can find the dividend yield ratio of companies on a stock market app.
 However, remember that a higher dividend yield may sometimes indicate a drop in stock price.
 Hence, investors need to consider the company’s current health, its future strategies, and the sustainability of its dividends.
 These factors, help investors make appropriate investment decisions.

 FAQs on Dividend Yield